 Slow Cooker Red Lentil Stew with Chickpeas & Orzo

 I’d love to hear what you guys think of this easy Red Lentil Stew recipe!
-Please leave me a comment below with your feedback.
+Please leave me a comment below with your feedback and star rating.
 You can also find me on social media.
 Be sure to tag @veggie_inspired and #veggieinspired so I don’t miss it!
 Enjoy!

 - 1/2 large sweet onion (diced)

 - 2-3 garlic cloves (peeled and minced)

 - 1 tsp dried thyme

 - dash pepper

 - 1 15 oz can chickpeas (or 2 cups cooked dry chickpeas)